petroemil/Rx.Book/Draft.md

     .Retry(3);
 ```

-Extremely important piece of detail is that you should never ever convert a `Task`-returning async call to an Rx stream by calling the `ToObservable()` extension method on it.
+Very important piece of detail (once again) is that you should never ever convert a `Task`-returning async call to an Rx stream by calling the `ToObservable()` extension method on it.
 The reason is, if you properly build a stream using the `FromAsync()` method, it will re-evaluate that little function every time you subscribe to it, re-executing the actual async call.
 If you call `ToObservable()` on a `Task` it will just have a reference to that `Task` object but if it fails it won't be able to re-execute the operation that returned that `Task`.
 No matter how many times you (or the `Retry()` operator internally) subscribe to this stream, you will always get the same result or error that the original `Task` holds.

 #### OnErrorResumeNext